How to Extend your Desktop with Chromecast

 This walkthrough includes screenshots from Windows 10.
-However, since this method of extending your display works with Windows 8 as well, you can follow the same steps for that Windows version.
+However, this method of extending your display works with Windows 8 as well.

 - From the Start menu, select “Settings.”
 (An alternate route is to right-click on “Display Settings” on your desktop as a shortcut to get into System > Display.)